awesome-davian/awesome-reviews-kaist/paper-review/2022-spring-paper-review/eccv-2020-scan-eng.md

 In this section, we cover the related works and main idea of the proposed method, SCAN.

+*What if we have no ground-truth semantic labels during training?*

+*What if we do not know the number of semantic labels?*

+It is very difficult to address these issues, however, it is very common in various real scenarios.

+Thus, it is important to design a model that can learn semantic classes without any supervision, which we call **unsupervised learning**.

 ### Related work

 The task of unsupervised image classification have recently attracted considerable attention in two dominant paradigms.